Promoting British Values at King’s Somborne C of E Primary School

-The views of children are heard through questionnaires, whole school Worship, in class Worship, The School Council and in a variety of other ways.
+The views of children are heard through questionnaires, whole school Worship, in class Worship, The Wellbeing Council and in a variety of other ways.
 We want our children to have a say in our school.
-Our school Council is voted in at the beginning of each year, and they then set meeting agendas with the support of our Wellbeing Team.
+Our Wellbeing Council is set at the beginning of each year, and they then set meeting agendas with the support of our Wellbeing Team.
 Any member of the pupil body is then invited to attend a meeting to ensure equality of voice and opportunity for all.
 We are excited about this, as we want to ensure that more and more children begin to find their voice and feel that they can have a wider impact.
 Each house also votes for two house captains each year - these house captains then join the Wellbeing Council as additional representatives and explore other ways they can enhance the school and it's provision.

 The importance of laws, whether they be those that govern the class, the school or the country, are consistently reinforced throughout the school, and behaviour expectations are reinforced through class and school Worship.
 Pupils are taught from an early age the value of the school rules.
 Children are taught the value and the reason behind the rules and the laws, that they govern and protect us, the responsibility this involves and the consequences when laws are broken.
 Visits from authorities such as the Police, Fire Service etc. are regular parts of our calendar and help reinforce this message.
 Our clear and consistent Code of Conduct provides with a shared set of rules and expectations that promote a positive attitude towards ourselves and others.
 We take the time to invest in our children and support them in both abiding by and understanding our rules - with understanding of both rules and consequences forming a key part of our provision.